the 35 most fashionable parties of all time

 Paul Poiret's Thousand and Second Night, 1911

 Pioneering designer Paul Poiret threw open the grounds of his Paris atelier to 300 guests.
-The dress code was "Oriental," and guests who didn't comply were turned away.
-It was the ur-fashion party.
+The dress code was Oriental, and guests who didn't comply were turned away.
+It was the original-fashion party.

 Stephen Tennant's 21st birthday, 1920

 The original 20th-century party boy wore lipstick and leopard-print pyjamas just for spending the day in bed.
 So you know he and his squad went H.A.M. for his 21st birthday.
 Cecil Beaton was the official photographer.

 No one did costume parties or inappropriate student-teacher relationships like the Bauhaus art school in Weimar Germany.
 The Metal Party was the school's final and fiercest effort.
 Guests were invited to come dressed as diving bells, egg whisks or maybe a radioactive substance.

 William Randolph Hearst and Marion Davis' circus party, 1937

 Hollywood actress Marion Davis was the Paris Hilton of her time and newspaper baron William Randolph Hearst was her Nick Carter.
 Together they hosted endless parties at their 118-room beach pad in Santa Monica.
 In 1937, they set up a circus on the grounds with a carousel that was so big they had to knock down a wall.

 The "Fifty Most Beautiful People" at The Factory, 1965

 Edie Sedgwick and 49 other beautiful people doing beautiful things at the original Factory at 231 East Forty-seventh Street.